RAU

 Short description

-The aim is the integration and parametrization of decentralised treatment plants, such as filter inserts in road drainage shafts, rain clarifiers and retention soil filters in SEWSYS.
-The existing data for reducing the AFS/AFS63 content of technical treatment systems (decentralised/centralised) are used to estimate the retention potential for tire particles.
-For this purpose, the systems are integrated into the created models by IPS with STORM for specific catchment areas.
-An estimate of the cleaning performance of decentralised treatment plants should be made mainly with regard to AFS63 as a sum parameter.
-Conclusions on the retention of tire abrasion can then be drawn from the proportions of the corresponding fractions determined in the project.
+The aim was the integration and parametrization of decentralised treatment plants, such as filter inserts in road drainage shafts, rain clarifiers and retention soil filters in SEWSYS.
+The existing data for reducing the AFS/AFS63 content of technical treatment systems (decentralised/centralised) were used to estimate the retention potential for tire particles.
+For this purpose, the systems were integrated into the created models by IPS with STORM for specific catchment areas.
+An estimate of the cleaning performance of decentralised treatment plants were made mainly with regard to AFS63 as a sum parameter.
+Conclusions on the retention of tire abrasion were then drawn from the proportions of the corresponding fractions determined in the project.
 The model created in WP 5.1 is used to simulate the catchment areas.
-The estimation of the potential of the plants is based on the results of existing research projects and the measurements within the framework of the RAU research project.
+The estimation of the potential of the plants was based on the results of existing research projects and the measurements within the framework of the RAU research project.

 WP 6 Establishment of the set of measures and evaluation tool